 This course overlaps with the following courses: SGO4601 - Economic geography: Institutions, evolution and sustainability transitions, SGO4016 - Økonomisk geografi (discontinued) and SGO312.

-The teaching consists of both lectures and seminars.
+The teaching consists of lectures.

 6-hour written exam.

 Students may use dictionaries at this exam.
 Dictionaries must be handed in before the examination.
 Please read regulations for dictionaries permitted at the examination.